Cars-10/SudokuSolver/README.md

 ## Program Goals

-1. Read a unsolved sudoku matrix from a CSV file
+1. Read a unsolved sudoku matrix from a file
-2. Find a solution to the matrix
+2. Find a solution to the matrix using two methods
+    1. Brute Force Solution
+    2. Human Solution
 3. Count the number of recursive iterations to solve matrix
-4. Find multiple solutions (if any) to the matrix
-5. Print solution and time to calculate result
+4. Print solution and time to calculate result
-6. Print memory usage
+5. Print memory usage
-7. Solution should be optimized for efficiency by utilizing things like memoization
+6. Solution should be optimized for efficiency by utilizing things like memoization

 ## Development Goals